-The Fukien tea tree is a popular bonsai because of its thick and knotted trunk, evergreen, dense foliage of tiny, waxy leaves that contrast its small white flowers and black fruits.
+The Fukien tea tree is a popular indoor bonsai plant with a thick, knotted trunk and evergreen, dense foliage of tiny, waxy leaves that contrast with its small white flowers and black fruits.
 It can be trained to grow in any direction and has a classic S-shape.

 Height is measured from the bottom of the plastic nursery pot (please allow a +/-10% variance).
 Diameter is the nursery pot diameter, so to get a pot that fits, the pot diameter should be bigger.

 For London deliveries, choose your delivery day during checkout, and we'll give you a 2-hour delivery window on the morning of your delivery.
 For UK deliveries, we aim to dispatch within 3-5 working days using a next-day service.

 Put me on a bright window sill and keep my soil moist.

 Water me as soon as the topsoil has dried out or if my leaves look shrivelled.

 Put me on a warm and sunny windowsill.

 Mist me regularly and increase humidity with a water-filled tray of pebbles.

 The bonsai Fukien Tea tree houseplant is native to parts of Japan, Indonesia, Taiwan, and Australia, and is named after Fujian province in China.
 It has become popular as a bonsai around the world because of its attractive trunk, that be trained to grow in any direction.

 In the wild, the Fukien Tea Tree houseplant grows as a shrub and produces small white flowers that bloom all year round.
 It typically grows to four metres tall, but there have been specimens found as big as ten metres.